 In the 1990's, Dragon Systems presented Dragon NaturallySpeaking – the first continuous speech recognition tool.
 Which meant no more discrete dictation (you didn’t have to pause… after… every… word… anymore)!

-And to recap what we’ve been talking about, here’s a timeline infographic for you:
+And to recap what we’ve been talking about, here’s a timeline infographic of the history of speech recognition for you:

 Adami, Andre.
 (2020).
 Automatic Speech Recognition: From the Beginning to the Portuguese Language